ilovepku/sean-lee-portfolio/src/pages/blogs/pwa-interactive-notification.md

 Two things are accomplished here, the one is the listening of clicks on the two notification actions defined just above.
 The other is to send the action info to the main browser thread where the app runs with the BroadcastChannel API.
 One can manually add this part of code to the service worker file generated in the build process(of create-react-app, or equivalent tools), or better yet, use workbox to automate the injection during the build process.
 The use of workbox to customize the service worker is another interesting topic, but its scope rightly justifies a blog post of its own, and I apologize for its omission here.

-Again, the need to use the BroadcastChannel API is a result of the service worker running in a seperate thread.
+Again, the need to use the BroadcastChannel API is a result of the service worker running in a separate thread.
 One way for it to communicate with the main app is through the BroadcastChannel API.
-Of course, there are other ways to produce a similar effect like `client.postMessage()`, however, in this case I prefer the BroadcastChannel due to its simplicity--just create a channel instance, send the message, and close the channel.
+Of course, there are other ways to produce a similar effect like `client.postMessage()`, however, in this case, I prefer the BroadcastChannel due to its simplicity--just create a channel instance, send the message, and close the channel.

 ##### Listen to the service worker communication in the main app and trigger a Redux action